algobulls/pyalgotrading/docs/brokers/connecting_alpaca.md

   [![img.png](../python_build/imgs_v2/python_build_authorize.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/python_build_authorize.png)

-  - on successful authorisation, you will see the broker in the broker column
+  - On successful authorisation, you will see the broker in the broker column

   [![img.png](../python_build/imgs_v2/pyBuild_broking_details_aplaca_succesfull.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/pyBuild_broking_details_aplaca_succesfull.png)